Obama and Democrats raise record funds, poll holds steady

 Obama then speaks at an event with some 6,000 people that will feature music from singers Jon Bon Jovi and Jennifer Hudson as well as remarks from actor George Clooney.

-The president will then head to a fundraising dinner with roughly 150 people who will pay $25,000 each to attend.
+The president will then head to a fundraising dinner with roughly 150 people who are paying $25,000 each to attend.

 Obama was in Washington on Saturday and had no public events scheduled.
 Romney spent the morning at a Florida hotel with Ohio Senator Rob Portman preparing for his second debate with Obama on October 16.